-.
-Conclusions
+9. Conclusions

-he main findings of this work are about the nature of the severe challenge posed by the heavily time-constrained culture of today's universities.wo
+Based on an innovative mixed-methods approach, and using an original empirical dataset, the main findings of this work are about the nature of the severe challenge posed by the heavily time-constrained culture of today's universities.
+Specifically, exactly how individual scientist’s workload (i.e. specified tasks) and incentive structures (i.e. assessment criteria) may act as a key barrier to university-business collaboration.
+Two initial conclusions are that

-Amid a raft of 20-50 key duties, scientists may be able to free up to 0.5 days/week for work with practitioners (i.e. impact activities) in sectors such as insurance.
+Amid a raft of 20-50 key duties, typical full-time university-based scientists may be able to free up to 0.5 days/week for work with practitioners (i.e. impact activities) in sectors such as (re)insurance.

-Given the time limitations on both parties (e.g. academics and practitioners), it is necessary to establish coping strategies to secure initial traction and to build a relationship.
+Given the time limitations on both parties (e.g. academics and practitioners), it is necessary to establish coping strategies and determine pragmatic steps to secure initial traction and to build a relationship.

-IsImportantly, a tension i shown to typically exist between exciting curiosity-driven opportunities in university-business collaboration, and workload.
-Thus, to justify the time to with, the work must inspire curiosity and facilitate future cutting-edge and world class science in order to mitigate the conflict with an academic's overriding imperative to publish.
-It must also provide evidence of real-world changes, and ideally other reportable outcomes (e.g. official status as an insurer's advisor), to feed back into the scientist's performance appraisals. conceptual model (Fig. ) of the inter-relationships between in an academic job.
+Insights are also obtained into why academics’ motivations arise and what governs their relative dominance, and into how exactly time constraints manifest themselves in academics’ behaviours in the presence of impact requirements.
+Importantly, a tension is shown to typically exist between exciting curiosity-driven opportunities in university-business collaboration, and workload.
+Thus, to justify the time to collaborate with business, the work must inspire curiosity and facilitate future cutting-edge and world class science in order to mitigate the conflict with an academic's overriding imperative to publish.
+It must also provide evidence of real-world changes, and ideally other reportable outcomes (e.g. official status as an insurer's advisor), to feed back into the scientist's performance appraisals.
+It is therefore important to focus and formulate questions that are precise enough for the scientist to be able to answer, and intriguing and novel enough for scientists to want to prioritise answering them.

+New understanding is encapsulated in an improved conceptual model (Fig. 4) of the inter-relationships between day-to-day key duties, performance assessment, and longer-term motivations and aspirations in an academic job.
+The main developments of this are

+Inclusion of impact into a tensioned relationship, i.e. building on models that only considered a teaching-research dipole.

-In addition to career(Lam, 2011), desire to work with business and be useful (i.e. 'utility') and to aid society (i.e. 'altruism') are identified as intrinsic drivers for undertaking impact-related work.
+In addition to career (a.k.a. ‘ribbon’ (Lam, 2011)), desire to work with business and be useful (i.e. 'utility') and to aid society (i.e. 'altruism') are identified as intrinsic drivers for undertaking impact-related work.

+Using the data to integrate separate literatures on academic motivation and evaluation, the utility of which is that it sheds light on why these motivations arise and the relative magnitude of their influence on academic behaviour.

-variety of pragmatic short-term (<1 year) steps proposed for a la carte use to initiate and nurture a relationship. xplanation is provided how these mitigate the dis-incentives within today's academic environment, align with needs, and contain the potential for mutual benefit at each stage. uild toward longer-term and more substantive targets and outputs (1-5 years). derived from UK data but (e.g. Australia, Europe)for future study.
+Finally, we have shown that a variety of pragmatic short-term (<1 year) steps can be proposed for a la carte use to initiate and nurture a relationship.
+Based upon the understandings gained from the analysis, explanation is provided as to how these mitigate the dis-incentives within today's academic environment, align with business needs, and contain the potential for mutual benefit at each stage.
+These are designed to build toward longer-term and more substantive targets and outputs (1-5 years), with detail specific to environmental scientists and risk practitioners provided.

+More widely, the discussion provides a window into the motives of university-based research scientists that, in addition to practitioners, will be highly relevant to a number of academic colleagues, university administrators and policy makers.
+The model and recommendations are derived from UK data but are likely of interest internationally (e.g. Australia, Europe), although this is a question for future study.

 Data availability